noetl/noetl/ci/bootstrap/README.md

 - **tfenv** (Terraform version manager)
 - **uv** (Fast Python package manager via curl)
 - Python 3.12+
-- kubectl, helm, kind, jq, yq, task, postgresql-client
+- kubectl, helm, kind, jq, yq, postgresql-client

 **Note:** If Docker Desktop is not installed, the script will install it via Homebrew and attempt to start it automatically.